 - Remove the ham from the wok.

 - Add a tablespoon of sesame oil to the wok, and allow the grease to get hot.
-Then, add the eggs to the wok, and cook the eggs until you have well done scrambled eggs.
-Remove eggs from pan.
+Then, add the eggs to the wok, cook the eggs until you have well done scrambled eggs.
+Remove the eggs from pan.

 - Cook the rice mixture on medium high heat for about 5 to 7 minutes or until the rice is a nice golden brown.